DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 	</container>
 	```

 The first line is a `declaration statement` which should always be present in XML files.
-This is followed by the `container` which denotes that the publication is based on the *Open Container Format* as specified by the EPUB standard[^epub-standard](http://www.idpf.org/epub/30/spec/epub30-ocf.html).
-The `rootfiles` tag denotes a collection of rootfiles, which is the possible starting point(s) for ereaders to begin processing and parsing the content.
+This is followed by the `container` which denotes that the publication is based on the *Open Container Format* as specified by the EPUB standard.[^epub-standard] The `rootfiles` tag denotes a collection of rootfiles, which is the possible starting point(s) for ereaders to begin processing and parsing the content.
 In this case the rootfiles contains only one entry, called `rootfile`, this tag has two attributes - `full-path` and `media-type`.
 The first attribute holds the path to an inventory file (in this case *content.opf*) containing metadata regarding the publication and its content.
 Finally, `media-type` is a reaffirmation of the EPUB's mimetype.

 The important part of this document is the information in quotes following the attribute `full-path`: 'OEBPS/content.opf'.
 This attribute should point to an .opf file created in the next step.